Holo-Light-GmbH/Hololight-Stream-SDK-Trial/Docs/settings.md

 ### Port Range

-The port range allows the user to specific the ports which can be used for the running connection.
-The range must be between 1024 and 65535 and it is possible to set a single port by specifying the miniumum and maximum as the same value.
+The port range allows the user to specify the ports which can be used for the running connection.
+The range must be between 1024 and 65535 and it is possible to set a single port by specifying the minimum and maximum as the same value.
 By default, the port is set to 50100.
 If desired, this value can be set to the same as that specified in [Signaling Port](#signaling-port).

 ### Configuration File